yuanpaner/Game_Snake/readme.md

 * deque
 Record the snake body's sequence to push the next "head" and pop the tail if not eating one fruit.

+* vector of vector
+See file `snake_matrix.cpp`
+Alternative way of hash_set.
+Record the point status in a matrix, snake body, fruit, empty and boundary.

 > I use customized hash function for the STL `unordered_set`.

 ## Draw Board Flow